mitranim/wordplay/readme.md

 dienger (mortal danger) © M

-tacticool © LR
+tacticool © VA

-Sinistar (a sinister star?) © LR
+Sinistar (a sinister star?) © VA

-atmosfear (scary, unbreathable atmoshphere?) © LR
+atmosfear (scary, unbreathable atmoshphere?) © VA

 this font is worth its weight in bold © M